akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Instead of her mother, the maid servant was working the dough, red-faced and setting a frantic pace, puffing and panting.

-‘Mother isn’t here.’
+‘Mother isn’t here?’

 The maid wiped the sweat from her forehead with the back of her wrist, and gave a polite bob of her head to Beatrice.
+Here is the passage with section headings added in the same style and formula as the rest of the chapter, and with a small typo corrected.

+---

 ‘No, my lady.’

-Beatrice lookeed at the wooden table groaning under the weight of the great troughs.
+Beatrice looked at the wooden table groaning under the weight of the great troughs.

 ‘Is something wrong?’
 Beatrice had noticed that the bread dough had not been tucked or shaped; unusually, it was still a rough, sticky mass, overflowing its wooden rim and drying into a grey crust at the edges.

-‘It's your mother.
-She...’
-The girl hestitated and the words seemed stuck in her mouth.
-‘She...
-See, she said she was feeling poorly, so I’ve taken her to the bed chamber to rest.’
+‘It’s your mother.
+She…’ The girl hesitated and the words seemed stuck in her mouth.
+‘She… See, she said she was feeling poorly, so I’ve helped her to the bed chamber to rest.’
 She rubbed her neck, leaving a large smudge of flour there.
-She nodded her head as though she had done her duty, then glanced back as Beatrice as though she’d said too much.
+She nodded her head as though she had done her duty, then glanced back at Beatrice as though she’d said too much.
 It was strange.

+---

+### A whispered argument

-Beatrice could hear her parents talking, almost arguing in whispers in their chamber.
-She couldn't make out what they were speaking about.
+At the bed chamber, Beatrice could hear her parents talking, almost arguing in whispers.
+She couldn’t make out what they were speaking about.
 Goosie arrived and honked beside her and immediately the whispering stopped and her father came out.

-Harold studied her, with a worried, preoccupied expression on this face.
-He opened his mouth to speak, but changed his mind and left abruptly without a word.
-It was very strange.
+Harold studied her with a worried, preoccupied expression on his face.
+He opened his mouth as if to speak, then closed it again.
+For a moment he stood quite still, looking at her as if he were trying to memorise her face.
+Then he left without a word.

 Beatrice stuck her head through the curtain and saw her mother lying there, thin and pale.
-Mother looked up with a smile, and gestured to her to come over.
-So Beatrice went in and knelt on the floor of rushes, beside the bed.
+Mother looked up with a smile and gestured to her to come over.
+So Beatrice went in and knelt on the rushes beside the bed.

 Mother did not seem angry, merely tired.

-
-Mother says something then...
+She reached out and tucked a strand of hair behind Beatrice’s ear, the way she used to when Beatrice was small.

-‘We’ll do without the fresh bread for today,‘ she said.
-‘Perhaps you might help me tomorrow.‘
+‘We’ll do without the fresh bread for today,’ she said.
+‘Perhaps you might help me tomorrow.’

-‘Yes,’ Beatrice nodded.
+‘Yes.’
+Beatrice nodded.
 She pulled the cloth back over the dough.

-*Mother must have been waiting for me all that time.* It was an unexpected thought and she did not quite trust herself to speak, and yet she did.
+*Mother must have been waiting for me all that time.* It was an unexpected thought, and she did not quite trust herself to speak, and yet she did.

 ‘It was thoughtless of me to leave all the work to you.
 I’m sorry, Mother.’